Mass spectrometry: Fourier-transform ion cyclotron resonance

-Fourier-transform mass spectrometry (FTMS), or more precisely Fourier-transform ion cyclotron resonance MS, measures mass by detecting the image current produced by ions cyclotroning in the presence of a magnetic field.
+Fourier-transform mass spectrometry (FTMS), or more precisely Fourier-transform ion cyclotron resonance mass spectrometry (FT-ICR MS), measures mass by detecting the image current produced by ions spiralling in the presence of a magnetic field.
 Instead of measuring the deflection of ions with a detector such as an electron multiplier, the ions are injected into a Penning trap (a static electric/magnetic ion trap) where they effectively form part of a circuit.
 Detectors at fixed positions in space measure the electrical signal of ions which pass near them over time, producing a periodic signal.
-Since the frequency of an ion's cycling is determined by its mass-to-charge ratio, this can be deconvoluted by performing a Fourier transform on the signal.
-FTMS has the advantage of high sensitivity (since each ion is "counted" more than once) and much higher resolution and thus precision.
+Since the frequency of an ion's cycling is determined by its m/z ratio, this can be deconvoluted by Fourier transform on the signal.

-Ion cyclotron resonance (ICR) is an older mass analysis technique similar to FTMS except that ions are detected with a traditional detector.
+Ion cyclotron resonance (ICR) is an older mass analysis technique.
+It is similar to FTMS, in that the ions undergo cyclotron resonance.
+However, the ions are detected with a traditional detector.
 Ions trapped in a Penning trap are excited by an RF electric field until they impact the wall of the trap, where the detector is located.
 Ions of different mass are resolved according to impact time.

+FTMS is generally the most sensitive analyzer on the market, achieving resolution ~1 million.
+It achieves such high resolution, since each ion is "counted" multiple times by the spectrometer.
+From the perspective of the uncertainty principle of signal processing, an oscillating signal that is highly delocalized in time is also highly localized in frequency.